Faiaz98/Data-Structures-Simplified/README.md

 ## Usage:

-Hash tables are widely used in various applications, including database indexing, caching mechanisms, symbol tables in compilers, implementing associative arrays in programming languages, and storing data in hash-based data structres like sets and maps.
+Hash tables are widely used in various applications, including database indexing, caching mechanisms, symbol tables in compilers, implementing associative arrays in programming languages, and storing data in hash-based data structures like sets and maps.

+## Strings Simplified:

+Imagine a string of beads where each bead represents a character.
+Strings are sequences of characters, such as letters, numbers, and symbols, arranged in a specific order.
+They are like words in a sentence or text in a book.

+## Key Points:

+- Immutable: In many programming languages, strings are immutable, meaning they cannot be changed after they are created.
+Instead, operations on strings typically create new strings.

+- Character Encoding: Strings are typically encoded using a character encoding scheme (e.g. ASCII, UTF-8) that maps characters to numerical values for storage and manipulation.

+- Operations: Common operations on strings include concatenation (joining
+  two strings together), substring extraction (extracting a portion of a string), and searching for specific characters or substrings.

+- Length: The length of a strig refers to the number of characters it contains.

+- Indexing: Characters in a string are indexed starting from 0, so you can access individual characters by their index.